Smallville was a decade-long WB/CW hit that gave us the story of Clark Kent's

 8. Doubloony Tunes

-Just imagine Humphrey Bogart playing not Sam Spade but Sam Wilson — a 1941 version of Sam Wilson, hangdog gumshoe turned Captain America's unorthodox partner.
+Just imagine Humphrey Bogart playing not Sam Spade but Sam Wilson — a 1941 version of Sam Wilson, hangdog gumshoe turned Captain America's unofficial and unorthodox partner.

 Photo: Al Levine / NBC © 1982.